tarwn/lessthandot-hugo/blogs/content/posts/2011-10-26-automated-web-testing-with-selenium.md

 First we need to download the plugin (assuming you have Firefox installed): [Download Selenium IDE][2].

-After downloading the plugin and restarting, we should have a “Selenium IDE” option in the Tools menu (Windows users can press the &#8216;Alt' key to see the top menu).
+After downloading the plugin and restarting, we should have a “Selenium IDE” option in the Tools menu (Windows users can press the 'Alt' key to see the top menu).

 <div style="text-align: center; margin: 1em; color: #666666; font-size: 80%">
   <img src="http://tiernok.com/LTDBlog/selenium/FF_Menu.jpg" alt="Selenium IDE in Firefox" /><br /> Selenium IDE in the Firefox Menu